Morzat95/museoAR/README.md

 ## Upcoming!

-  - As of now [projectAR](https://gitlab.com/pedrogut/proyectAR) (museoAR's activity-creation-GUI) is being developed, this sister-project will allow point and click creation of AR experiences inside museoAR without ever touching a JSON file.
+  - As of now [projectAR](https://gitlab.com/pedrogut/proyectAR) (museoAR's activity-creation-GUI) is being developed, this sibling-project will allow point and click creation of AR experiences inside museoAR without ever touching a JSON file.
 ### Features
 Works with:
 - 3D objects